Halloween has long been a popular celebration in the US, but in recent years has crossed over into other markets.

-And before you mutter that it isn’t easy for some businesses to link their industry to Halloween, consider how The Heart and Stroke Foundation of Canada used a little Halloween horror in a marketing campaign to promote awareness of CPR.
+And before you say that it isn’t easy for some businesses to link their industry to the Halloween spirit, consider how The Heart and Stroke Foundation of Canada used a little Halloween horror in a marketing campaign to promote awareness of CPR.

-Tweak Your Branding With Halloween Elements
+Tweak Your Branding with Halloween Elements

 The most obvious changes to make are to the cover and profile photo for all social media platforms you are active on.

 Launch a Themed Social Media Marketing Campaign

-This should already be happening for other big events – such as Christmas, Valentine’s Day, Mother’s Day, Black Friday, and more – but if you’d previously forgotten about Halloween, now would be the time to fix that omission.
+This should already be happening for other big events – such as Christmas, Valentine’s Day, Mother’s Day, Black Friday, and more – but if you’d previously forgotten about Halloween, now is the time to fix that.